Anwar8/Blaze/README.md

 ## Journal
+#### 26 Feb 24
+Went over NLSA notes by Izzuddin, Crisfield's Nonlinear FEM, IM Smith's Programming the Finite Element Method.
+After that, I spent the evening collecting additional references to help with building the geometrically nonlinear portion of `Blaze`.
+Currently trying to get my hands on Carlos Felippa's Nonlinear Finite Elements notes - I even emailed him for them.
+I was able to get, and had from before, a lot of his previous notes.
+I collected them in a folder, but they will need some time to go through them.
+I also went through some of `OpenSees` source code, but will need some additional time with it.
+Perhaps Frank McKenna's thesis would prove helpful.

+Learned that geometric stiffness is sometimes called "initial stiffness" and "stress stiffness".
+This is going to be difficult.

 #### 25 Feb 24
 Did some additional modifications to the `Cmakelists.txt` to better present what `CMake` is doing and make it easier to update it in future.
 Currently working to build the tests using `CMake` and gtest as well.
 The issue with the basic build method with `CMake` is that it requires rebuilding the source files for `Blaze` and `BlazeTest`.
 To overcome this, used the `add_library` command to build a common `BLAZE_LIB` library of sources, and then built `Blaze` and `BlazeTest` by linking to this library.
 This is the correct way to do this.
 Also, completed the first exercise from `Kokkos` and copied the completed solution into the repo.
 It is worth mentioning that in `Kokkos` reductions, we have to explicitly define a variable which is used by each "thread" to store the partial reduction.
 While under the hood this is exactly what `OpenMP` does, the implementation is unlike in `OpenMP`.
 In `Kokkos`, we must explicitly define the intermediate reduction variable that is used by each thread.